 If you require an alternative, accessible version of this document (for instance in audio, Braille or large print) please contact us:

 Also of interest...

-The Government Historic Estates Unit (GHEU) advises government departments and other public bodies about how to look after their historic assets.
+The Government Historic Estates Unit (GHEU) advises government departments about how to look after the historic buildings in their care.